ArcaneNibble/cnoidal/format_notes.md

 ## LXT2

-The key change in LXT2 files is that value changes are chunked into blocks of either 32 or 64 changes, called a granule.
+The key change in LXT2 files is that value changes are chunked into blocks of up to either 32 or 64 changes, called a granule.
 This eliminates the need for a table mapping file positions and time values.
 Additionally, files are generally intended to be processed in forwards order rather than starting from the end.

 The overall structure of an LXT2 file is as follows: